Bose Condensate in the D-Dimensional Case, in Particular, for D=2. Semiclassical transition to the classical thermodynamics

 Now let us find the next term of the asymptotics by setting

 Passing to dimensionless quantities, we obtain

 where $T_d$ is the degeneration temperature.

 Since physicists assume that $N=\infty$, they infer that there is no Bose condensate for noninteracting particles in the two-dimensional case.
 At the same time, since it was assumed that the superfluidity of a weakly nonideal Bose gas is related to the Bose condensate of an ideal Bose gas, physicists infer that a sort of quasi-Bose-condensate arises.
-Therefore, one can say that in the one-dimensional and two-dimensional cases, not the quasi-condensate but the real condensate arises at a nonzero temperature (see~\cite{15}).

-\textbf{The one-dimensional Bose condensate.} In the one-dimensional case, an experiment for filament vortices shows~\cite{Gordon:v570},\cite{Maris:v570} that superfluidity arises along vortex filaments, and hence it is natural to assume that, in the one-dimensional case, the Bose condensate phenomenon also occurs.
-This is a consequence of our exposition.
-Namely, we obtain

-where $l$ is the vortex length, $a$ is its thickness, and $m$ is the mass of impurity dust.